PaperStoryTTRPG/homebrew/techniques/elive_assorted_tech_traits.md

 {: .content-callout }
 > ### [Custom]
 >
-> An aspect of this technique can be changed to suit the user’s future needs.
+> An aspect of this technique can be changed to suit the user's future needs.
 Such changes can typically only be made outside of tense situations.
-> At GM’s discretion however, this rule can be sidestepped with a proper check.
+> At GM's discretion however, this rule can be sidestepped with a proper check.

 ## Positive Technique Traits